86th Airlift Wing: Iraq war operations

 Beginning 6 April, the 86th's 37th Airlift Squadron aircraft began deliveries to the forward base in Constanta, Romania, delivering 57 tons and 58 passengers to Constanta in just seven missions conducted over the course of a week.
 Over the subsequent weeks, the squadron's nineteen crews continued to fly round-the-clock operations averaging 4.5 missions per day.
 On 14 April, the 38th (P) began to fly stage operations from Souda Bay, Crete.
 Their first mission into Iraq brought US Marines into Erbil in an effort to seal off the Iraq-Syrian border.

 A few days later, on 17 April at Bashur, the airfield the 86th CRG had secured and opened, and the first shipment of humanitarian aid arrived destined for residents near Kirkuk, Iraq.
 Over 27 days of operations, the 86th Expeditionary Air Mobility Squadron received more than 370 fixed wing arrivals and departures, 4,200 personnel, and 21,500,000 pounds of cargo.
 By 22 April the last aircraft transited Bashur Airfield and four days later, on 26 April, the 86th Contingency Response Group Commander, Col Steven Weart, notified higher headquarters that Bashur Field, Iraq was now closed for air traffic.
 This was a unique occurrence—normally the 86th CRG turned its bases over for further operations.
 The closing marked the first time the 86th CRG closed a base it had opened.

 On 3 May 2003, the 37th Airlift Squadron and 38th AS (P) established stage operations in Constanta, Romania.
 Flying from Constanta to Kirkuk, Iraq, the 38th Airlift Squadron (P) flew its first mission on 3 May and its last mission on 24 May, the last time the unit would fly into Iraq in support of Iraqi Freedom.
 On 10 July 2003, the 38th AS (P) flew its last Operation Iraqi Freedom support mission.

 2004 Reorganization

 At the beginning of 2004 the 86th Airlift Wing was the largest wing in the Air Force, but its sheer size raised various management issues.

-On 15 January 2004, as part of an arrangement intended to increase organizational efficiency based on a pattern used by several units in the states, the 86th AW was split.
+On 15 January 2004, as part of an arrangement intended to increase efficiency based on a pattern used by several units in the states, the 86th AW was split.